ancasicolica/node-wifi-scanner/README.md

 * channel: WiFi channel
 * ssid: SSID of the network (if available)
-* mac: MAC Address of the network access point
+* mac: MAC Address of the network access point (if available, otherwise empty string)
 * rssi: signal strength

 In contrary to other wifi scanners no information about security is returned.
 This is due to the very different implementation